hipikat/cookiecutter-pidjn/{{cookiecutter.project_directory}}/README-pdjn.md

 Author: {{ cookiecutter.author_name }} <{{ cookiecutter.author_email }}>

-This project is based on a Pdjn template, generated with:
+This project is based on a Pidjn template, generated with:

 Python 3.8.5,
 Click 7.1.2,